Grayson R. Davis headshot

 About

 I am a second-year PhD student at the Courant Institute School at New York University (NYU).
 I am originally from Coquitlam, BC, Canada, and received my BSc (Hons.) in Mathematics from Simon Fraser University (SFU) in 2024.
-In my free time, I like to watch anime, go for walks/hikes, and see musicals on Broadway.
+In my free time, I like to watch anime, go for walks/hikes, go bouldering, and see musicals on Broadway.

 Research Interests